 How can I find a qualified provider for autism assessment?

-Individuals can take self-tests online and then consult a licensed clinician experienced in autism evaluations.
-To ensure accuracy and ethical practice, verify professional credentials and seek providers who affirm neurodiversity rather than pathologize it.
+You can take self-tests online and then consult a licensed clinician experienced in autism evaluations.
+Verify professional credentials and seek providers who affirm neurodiversity rather than pathologize it.

 Moving from Awareness to Understanding

-Haven Health & Wellness offers neurodiversity-affirming autism evaluations grounded in respect, compassion, and accuracy.
+Haven Health Autism Assessments offers neurodiversity-affirming autism evaluations grounded in respect, compassion, and accuracy.
 Our clinicians provide tailored assessments that honor each individual’s experiences and strengths.

 Serving Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.